stevefoga/landsat-tools/landsat-qa-qgis-toolbox/README.md

 * Initial version of the code.

 ### TO-DO
 * QGIS [does not support Raster Attribute Tables](https://issues.qgis.org/issues/4321), so the tool simply color-codes and re-names each category, but does not make them accessible for analysis.
-This is potentially useful for mapping and quick visualization.
+This is potentially useful only for mapping and quick visualization.
   * If Raster Attribute Table support becomes available, methodology needs revision in [decode_qa.py](./src/decode_qa.py).
 * ~~Code could be simplified if qa_values variable is removed from [lookup_dict.py](./src/lookup_dict.py) and replaced with bit flags.~~ DONE 28 Aug 2017.
 * Tool should ideally have functionality to unpack bands, and optionally combine into a binary raster.